 What does it mean for conversions?
 Well, slow websites kill them.

-Just 1 second delay reduces conversions by 7%.
-For an e-commerce website that makes 100,000$ a day, this is potential 2.5$ million lost sales a year.
+Just a 1-second delay reduces conversions by 7%.
+For an e-commerce website that makes 100,000$ a day, this is a potential 2.5$ million in lost sales annually.

 Source: Blue Corona

 Page speed becomes even more important with Google’s shift to user experience as a ranking factor (Page Experience update, commonly referred to as Core Web Vitals).

 UX signals drive page views and conversions and directly correlate with time on site, viewed pages per session, and bounce rate.